Imaging-Tech-Hub/ITH-proxy/README.md

 ## Node Management

 The proxy can dispatch DICOM studies to configured PACS nodes using C-MOVE operations.
-Nodes are configured through the Laminate backend and automatically synchronized with the proxy.
+Nodes are configured through the ITH backend and automatically synchronized with the proxy.

 ## WebSocket Communication